Alison Brown Sincoff

 Our office is located in the Ohio University School of Music (Glidden Hall).
 We hold weekly

 chapter meetings on Sunday evenings in the School of Music.
-We have 34 active members.
+We have 19 active members and two members in training this semester.
 Sigma Beta Chapter of SAI is part of Sigma B province.

 Sigma Alpha Iota is an organization which promotes interaction among those who share a commitment to music.
 Members of SAI are active in all areas of campus music and campus life, working closely with faculty, administration, campus and community groups, music professionals and patrons.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas and at all levels of music-related study.
 Sigma Alpha Iota has long been recognized as a leader in the field of music and provides a lifetime of fraternity contact.